quadrismegistus/prosodic/README.md

 #### Loading text

 The first thing to do when using Prosodic is to give it some text to work with.
 There's a few ways of doing this.
 The simplest way is to simply a type in a line, one at a time.
 You can also type `/paste`, and then enter or copy/paste multiple lines in at a time.
 You can also type `/text` to load a text, or `/corpus` to load a folder of text files.
 If you do, you'll be given instructions on how either to specify a relative path from within Prosodic's corpus folder, or an absolute path to another file or folder on your disk.
-You can also define the text you want to work with as an argument for the command you use to boot Prosodic with: `python prosodic.py /path/to/my/file.txt`.
+You can also define the text you want to work with as an argument for the command you use to boot Prosodic with: `prosodic /path/to/my/file.txt`.

 #### Checking phonetic/phonological annotations